dahas/AngularElectronApp/README.md

 - Rename `electron.exe` to `projectName.exe`.

-But renaming will probably not be enough.
+Renaming won´t be enough.
 You surely want to change the icon and the details, that can be seen when right-clicking the exe file, as well.
 Therefore proceed with the next step.

 - Download a small tool called [rcedit](https://github.com/electron/rcedit/releases).
 With this tool you can edit the resources and infos attached to a Windows executable.
 Choose the exe for either the 64 or 32 Bit version of your Windows OS.